-a.
-What user or persona will you map?
-Will you map a persona or an individual user?
-Always start with a 1:1 mapping (1 user/persona

-- per empathy map).
+- a.
+What user or persona will designer map?
+Will designer map a persona or an individual user?
+Always start with a 1:1 mapping (1 user/persona per empathy map).
 This means that, if you have multiple personas, there should be an empathy map for each. - b.
 Define your primary purpose for empathy mapping.
 Is it to align the team on your user?
-If so, be sure everyone is present during the empathy-mapping activity.
+If so, be sure everyone is present during the empathymapping activity.
 Is it to analyze an interview transcript?
 If so, set a clear scope and timebox your effort to ensure you have time to map multiple user interviews.